img-pro/bandwidth-saver/README.md

 **For Managed users:** Images are cached on Cloudflare infrastructure managed by ImgPro.
 Your site URL and admin email are stored for account management.
 Review [Cloudflare's privacy policy](https://www.cloudflare.com/privacypolicy/).

 **For Self-Hosted users:** Images are stored in your own Cloudflare account.
 You have full control over your data and logs.

+## Content Responsibility

+You are responsible for the images you upload.
+Illegal or abusive content may lead to account review.
+High-volume or high-risk sites should use the Self-Hosted option for full control.

 ## Security